 - Padded Sword (long/short)

 - Padded cane

-- Padded Nun-chucks

 - Padded staff

-- Padded Kali Sticks

 Competitors must provide their own equipment.
 Padded Weapons must pass a referee's weapon inspection.

 Matches

 - All color belt matches will consist of two 90-second rounds, with a 30 second break between rounds or the first to score 10 points - Black Belt matches will consist of two 2-minute rounds with a 30 second break between round or the first to score 15 points - In both cases, if the 10 or 15 points is not reached by the end of the match time, the winner will be the contestant scoring the most points during the match. - In the event of a tie, a round of sudden death will occur; the first contestant scoring a point will win the match.